vitorbritto/vitorbritto/README.md

 ### Hi! 👋

-My name is Vitor Britto and I'm a Senior Software Engineer based in Brazil with over 20 years of experience in the software industry.
+My name is Vitor Britto and I'm a Software Developer based in Brazil with over 20 years of experience in the software industry.

 🚀 Check out my skills and tech stack bellow.